ice-wm/manual/index.md

 - `DontRotateMenuPointer = 1`

-  Don’t rotate the cursor for popup menus.
+  Don't rotate the cursor for popup menus.

 - `LimitSize = 1`